animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode can only accomplish this by using Apache Geode’s API, by first removing the existing `Index` and then recreating the `Index` with the new name.
+Spring Data for GemFire can only accomplish this by using Apache Geode's API, by first removing the existing `Index` and then recreating the `Index` with the new name.
 It is possible that either the remove or subsequent create invocation could fail.
 There is no way to execute both actions atomically and rollback this joint operation if either fails.